mvr/CatForce/README.md

 for patterns matching the live cells in `rle` and dead cells in close proximity neighbourhood to the live cells in `rle`.
 Filters also accept a symmetry group: one of the transformed images of the `rle` must appear.
+See the symmetric searches section for syntax.
 (Intended for searching for oscillators that flip every half period: this way, one search and one filter covers both re-occurrance and the various the oscillator could flip.)

 **Stop After Catalysts Destroyed**: if the catalysts all recover, only check filters out to n generations after the first